This post may contain affiliate links. Please read our disclosure policy.

 - 2 pounds boneless skinless chicken breast trimmed and cut lengthwise into 1″ thick strips

 - 2 tablespoons cajun seasoning can increase to up to 4 tablespoons if you want it really strong

 - 1 tablespoon water

-- peanut vegetable, or canola oil for frying (amount depends on your frying vessel, but my 12" cast iron skillet holds about 24 ounces of oil)
+- canola, vegetable, or peanut oil for frying (amount depends on your frying vessel, but my 12" cast iron skillet holds about 24 ounces of oil)

-- In a large, shallow bowl or dish with sides, add the flour, cajun seasoning, onion and garlic powders.
-Stir to mix.
-Taste it to see if you want more spice.
-Add more if you do.
-Don't taste it once you've dipped any raw chicken in it.
+- In a large, shallow bowl or dish with sides, mix together the flour, cajun seasoning, onion and garlic powders.
 Set aside.